 Nicknamed "The Sunny Side of the Bay," Tri-Valley is nestled in the East Bay, just a 35-minute drive from San Francisco.
-In addition to its proximity to wine country and a world-class culinary scene, Tri-Valley is home to some of the best outdoor activities.
+In addition to its proximity to wine country, a world-class culinary scene, and the Bay Area's only ice cream trail, Tri-Valley is home to some of the best outdoor activities.
 Hike to Murietta Falls, paddle-board at Lake Del Valle, and witness incredible 360-degree views at Mt.
 Diablo State Park.

 Roald Dahl's "Charlie and the Chocolate Factory" brings its world of pure imagination to the stage of the SHN Orpheum Theater now through May 12, 2019.
 It's the perfect chance to see the wonders of Willy Wonka like never before—and you might just find the golden ticket.
 "The View Upstairs" begins on May 10, 2019, at the New Conservatory Theatre Center.
-"Vanity Fair" continues at the American Conservatory Theater through May 12 and "Rhinoceros", a wicked comedy about power, conformism, and mass culture, debuts on May 29.
+"Vanity Fair" continues at the American Conservatory Theater's Geary Theater and "Weightless" at A.C.T.'s The Strand, both through May 12.
+Also, "Rhinoceros", a wicked comedy about power, conformism, and mass culture, debuts on May 29.

 May Museum Picks

 Several new exhibitions and interactive exhibits land in San Francisco this May.
 Here are some to note: